hammedakinwale/Devops-projects/25-ORCHESTRATING-CONTAINERS-ACROSS-MULTIPLE-VIRTUAL-SERVERS-WITH-KUBERNETES/README.md

 + cfssl and cfssljson utilities
 + Kubernetes cluster

-## You will create 3 EC2 Instances, and in the end, we will have the following parts of the cluster properly configured:
+## WE will create 3 EC2 Instances, and in the end, we will have the following parts of the cluster properly configured:

 + One Kubernetes Master
 + Two Kubernetes Worker Nodes